How Can Data Increase Arc-On Time in a Welding Operation? | MillerWelds

 • Value- and non-value-added activities

-These solutions provide real-time operator guidance and feedback in the weld cell to help prevent missed welds and ensure proper weld sequences and consistent weld quality.
+These advanced solutions provide real-time operator guidance and feedback in the weld cell to help prevent missed welds and ensure proper weld sequences and consistent weld quality.

-Finding ways to increase arc-on time is valuable, but there is more to improving throughput than just spending more time welding.
+Increasing arc-on time is valuable, but there is more to improving throughput than just spending more time welding.
 The ability to analyze and reduce downtime and to optimize and evaluate non-welding activities is also essential to maintaining increased levels of productivity.

-No. 1: Identify pre- and post-weld activities for improvement
+1. Identify pre- and post-weld activities for improvement

 To increase arc-on time and throughput, there must first be efficient pre- and post-welding processes in place.
 Although certain activities are essential, they can still be streamlined.

-No. 2: Understand what’s happening in the weld cell
+2. Understand what's happening in the weld cell

 It’s critical to understand what’s happening in the weld cell when the operator isn’t actually welding.
 In many cases, arc-on time is much lower than expected.